muratk5n/thirdwave/en/README.md

 ---

-Climate developments r too slow.. world became too used to solving problems throught those little, shiny products, coming from the private sector, having been brainwashed by neoliberalism..
+The world became too used to solving problems throught those little, shiny products, coming from the private sector, having been brainwashed by neoliberalism..
 Such products are stand-alone units of goods that can be sold, expected to work on their own, assuming certain infra backdrop.. nothing more.

-Climate could not be solved with such isolated trinkets.
+Climate cannot be solved with such isolated trinkets.
 That is why an inferior tech, the battery electric car, became en vouge, that singular product trying to exist in a certain environment (the wall plug).
 New and different infrastructure could have changed the underlying Calculus completely, much earlier.